StephanThierry/nodejs4synologynas/README.md

 The process consistes of 3 steps:
 a) Create a certificate
-b) Create a Reverse proxy to the Node.js applicateion
+b) Create a Reverse proxy to the Node.js application
 c) Link the certificate to the Reverse Proxy

 *a)* In "Control Panel":